- Download our Moving to Madrid Guide (PDF)

 Jobseekers looking to set themselves apart from their competition would do well to learn some Spanish.
 Those who are also able to speak a third European language will have an even bigger advantage.

-The job market in Madrid
+Job market in Madrid

 Finding a job in Madrid

 Expats from EU countries have the advantage of not needing a work permit for Spain.
-Employers also generally offer job contracts to other European nationals before looking outside the continent.
+Employers also typically offer job contracts to other European nationals before looking outside the continent.
+New arrivals who are non-EU nationals will need to have a job offer or apply to be self-employed to legally work in Madrid.
+Spain introduced significant immigration reforms in 2025, including a new Job Seeker Visa that allows non-EU nationals to stay for up to one year while searching for employment.

 Work culture in Madrid

-It is also important for foreigners to learn at least some Spanish.
+Learn at least some Spanish.
 International business may be conducted in English, but other transactions will most likely occur in the local language.

 Expat Health Insurance